vishalsharma2729/musicplayer/README.md

 # musicplayer
-a music player having basic functnalility
+a music player having basic functnalility and ui